-Semiconductor manufacturer Vishay Intertechnology (NYSE:VSH) reported Q1 FY2023 results topping analyst expectations, with revenue up 2.02% year on year to $871 million.
-Guidance for next quarter's revenue was $880 million at the midpoint, 5.76% above the average of analyst estimates.
-Vishay Intertechnology made a GAAP profit of $112.2 million, improving on its profit of $104 million, in the same quarter last year.
+Semiconductor manufacturer Vishay Intertechnology (NYSE:VSH) reported Q2 FY2023 results beating Wall Street analysts' expectations, with revenue up 3.31% year on year to $892.1 million.
+However, next quarter's revenue guidance of $860 million was less impressive, coming in 3.69% below analysts' estimates.
+Vishay Intertechnology made a GAAP profit of $95.4 million, down from its profit of $112.8 million in the same quarter last year.

-- Inventory Days Outstanding: 101, up from 93 previous quarter
+- Inventory Days Outstanding: 95, down from 101 in the previous quarter

-While Vishay Intertechnology beat analysts' revenue estimates, this was a very slow quarter with just 2.02% revenue growth.
-This marks 11 straight quarters of revenue growth, which means the current upcycle has had a good run, as a typical upcycle tends to be 8-10 quarters.
+While Vishay Intertechnology beat analysts' revenue estimates, this was a sluggish quarter for the company as its revenue only grew 3.31% year on year.
+This marks 12 straight quarters of growth, showing that the current upcycle has had a good run, as a typical upcycle usually lasts 8-10 quarters.

 Product Demand & Outstanding Inventory

-Vishay Intertechnology' gross margins have been trending up over the past year, averaging 30.9%.
-This is a welcome development, as Vishay Intertechnology's margins are below the group average, potentially pointing to improved demand and pricing.
+Vishay Intertechnology's gross margins have been trending up over the last 12 months, averaging 30.3%.
+This is a welcome development, as Vishay Intertechnology's margins are below the industry average, and rising margins could suggest improved demand and pricing power.

-Vishay Intertechnology reported an operating margin of 23.2% in Q1, up 1.6 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Vishay Intertechnology reported an operating margin of 20.1% in Q2, down 2.6 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Operating margins have been trending down over the last year, averaging 17.8%.
-Not a great indicator for Vishay Intertechnology, whose operating margins are amongst the lowest for semiconductors, caused by only a modest competitive advantage and a relatively inefficient operating model.
+Vishay Intertechnology's operating margins have been trending down over the last year, averaging 17.1%.
+This is a bad sign for Vishay Intertechnology, whose margins are already among the lowest for semiconductors.
+The company will have to improve its relatively inefficient operating model.

 Earnings, Cash & Competitive Moat

-Wall St analysts are expecting earnings per share to decline 34.4% over the next twelve months, although estimates are likely to change post earnings.
+Wall Street expects earnings per share to decline 21.8% over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Vishay Intertechnology's free cash flow came in at $84.6 million in Q1, down significantly year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Vishay Intertechnology's free cash flow came in at $36.3 million in Q2, up 138% year on year.

-Vishay Intertechnology has an average return on invested capital (ROIC) of 23.1%, over the last 5 years.
-That's not bad, and suggests the business can grow profits, but it isn't particularly impressive compared to other semiconductor companies.
+Vishay Intertechnology's average return on invested capital (ROIC) of 22% over the last 5 years isn't bad.
+This decent ROIC suggests that the company grew profits but wasn't particularly impressive compared to other semiconductor companies.

-With a market capitalization of $2.96 billion Vishay Intertechnology is among smaller companies, but its more than $1.03 billion in cash and positive free cash flow over the last twelve months give us confidence that Vishay Intertechnology has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $3.74 billion, Vishay Intertechnology is among smaller companies, but its $1.1 billion cash balance and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-Vishay Intertechnology may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-We cheer for everyone who is making the lives of others easier through technology, but in the case of Vishay Intertechnology we will be cheering from the sidelines.
-Its revenue growth has been mediocre, and analysts expect growth rates to deteriorate from there.
-And while its solid return on invested capital suggests its business can grow over time, the downside is that its gross margin indicate some combination of pricing pressures or rising production costs and its growth is coming at a cost of significant cash burn.
+When considering an investment in Vishay Intertechnology, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in the case of Vishay Intertechnology, we'll be cheering from the sidelines.
+Its revenue growth has been a little slower, and analysts expect growth rates to deteriorate from there.
+And while its ROIC suggests it is a decent quality business, the downside is that its gross margin indicate some combination of pricing pressures or rising production costs and its growth is coming at a cost of significant cash burn.

-Vishay Intertechnology's price to earnings ratio based on the next twelve months is 10.1x.
+Vishay Intertechnology's price-to-earnings ratio based on the next 12 months is 11.2x.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.